 demonstrating authoritative knowledge of ADL’s policies and

-monitor and respond to media reports and opinion articles.
-Write
+Read, monitor and respond to media reports and opinion

-- Recruit, engage, develop and retain superior staff talent in
+- Recruit, engage, develop and retain superior talent in the

 ADL’s values and brings out the best in people, allowing them to